cristan2/imgsorter/imgsorter/README.md

 # imgsorter

-Read image, video and audio files in a directory and copy or move them to subdirectories based on the file date and possibly the device name.
+Read image, video and audio files in a folder and copy or move them to subfolders based on the file date and possibly the device name.

 Input:
 ```